https://www.deakin.edu.au/__data/assets/image/0006/568617/37506_bachelor-of-health-sciences-honours-hero.jpg

 Australian Qualifications Framework (AQF) recognition

-The award conferred upon completion is recognised in the Australian Qualifications Framework at Level 8.
+The award conferred upon completion is recognised in the Australian Qualifications Framework at Level 8

 Course structure

-To complete the Bachelor of Health Sciences (Honours) students must attain 8 credit points, including two coursework units in research methods and research issues and an independent research project.
-Part-time students are required to complete the coursework components in their first year of study.
+To complete the Bachelor of Health Sciences (Honours) students must attain 8 credit points, including two coursework units in research methods and research issues and an independent research project. part-time students are required to complete the coursework components in their first year of study.

-All commencing Faculty of Health Undergraduate and Postgraduate course work students are required to complete HAI010 Academic Integrity in their first trimester of study (0 credit point compulsory unit).
+All commencing Faculty of Health Undergraduate and Postgraduate course work students are required to complete DAI001 Academic Integrity and Respect at Deakin (0-credit-point compulsory unit) in their first trimester of study.

 Students are required to meet the University's academic progress and conduct requirements.
-Click here for more information.

 Core units